Mohammad02alrub/sql-data-warehouse-project/README.md

-# 📦 Data Warehouse and Analytics Project
+# 📦 Data Warehouse Project

 Welcome to the **SQL Data Warehouse Project** repository!
 This project demonstrates a complete end-to-end SQL data warehouse built using the Medallion Architecture.
 It covers the full workflow — ingesting raw ERP/CRM data, cleansing and transforming it through structured ETL pipelines, and modeling it into an analytics-ready star schema.
 The project showcases strong skills in **SQL, Data Engineering, ETL processes, and analytical data modeling**.